jieyr3Rui/tcp-communication/README.md

 # tcp-communication
-It use tcp to set up communication between a server and several clients. (python3.7.3)
+It uses tcp to set up communication between a server and several clients. (python3.7.3)